Arc and arc functions

 Once this is done f(x) = sin(x) undoes g(x)= sin-1(x) and g(x)= sin-1(x) undoes f(x) = sin(x).

-If we only use the pink part, from - to + , then when the restricted sine is reflected over the line y=x to take the inverse graphically, the inverse, g(x) = sin-1(x) is found and will indeed give us a single value for every x value from -1 to 1, inclusive.
+If we only use the pink part of the sine curve, from x-values of - π/2 to + π/2, then the restricted sine is reflected over the line y=x to take the inverse graphically, the inverse, g(x) = sin-1(x) is found and will indeed give us a single value for every x value from -1 to 1, inclusive.

 Exactly How Does That Work?